mkieblesz/local-workspace/README.md

 ## First run

-`make clone patch` to clone and patch all repos defined in `repolist`.
-If you want to omit certain repos from your workflow you can comment them out with `#`.
-Note that some repos are dependent on others.
+`make clone patch` to clone and patch all repos defined in repolist file.

 It's recommended to run dbs in docker with the use of docker compose and services on host.
 This avoids complications with dbs setup and maintenance and ease of development - no need to execing into machine, more resources available etc. On the other hand you will have to have all repo requirements satisfied on local.